-There are different cultivars that are variegated to varying degrees.
-Variegation in arrowhead vines usually means different levels and shades of white, pink or yellow.
-Leaves can be entirely green, white, pink or yellow.
+Different Syngonyum cultivars are variegated to varying degrees.
+Variegation in arrowhead vines usually means different levels and shades of white, pink, or yellow.
+Leaves can be entirely green, white, pink, or yellow.

 The Origin of the Arrowhead Plant

-Arrowhead vines are found in Latin America as well as the West Indies and can also be found in Hawaii, Florida and Texas as well as in other regions of the world.
-It is found in tropical rain forests and got its name due to its spade-like shaped leaves.
+Arrowhead vines are found in Latin America as well as the West Indies and can also be found in Hawaii, Florida, and Texas, as well as in other regions of the world.
+It is located in tropical rainforests and got its name due to its spade-like shaped leaves.

 So you have a yellow leaf on your arrowhead plant.
 What now?

 Browning leaf tips can be a sign of underwatering and long periods of drought.
 It could also indicate that the humidity levels around the arrowhead plant are too low.

 So spraying your arrowhead vine with water daily might help to counter the crispy tips.
 If the soil is dry, give your plant a good soak.